fulpstation/fulpstation/fulp_modules/tg_edits.md

 ## List of all TG edits:

+- code/datums/greyscale/_greyscale_config.dm > Adds our greyscales folder to the sanity check

+- code/game/area/areas/shuttles.dm > Plays ApproachingFulp instead of ApproachingTG

 - README.md > Replaces it with our own readme

-- code/game/area/areas/shuttles.dm > Plays ApproachingFulp instead of ApproachingTG

-- code/modules/unit_tests/simple_animal_freeze.dm > Adds our fulp-related mobs so that they are ignored by the test.

 - tgui/packages/tgui/routes.js > Add custom routing so fulp-specific interfaces can be found and loaded

 - tools/build/build.js > Adds our folder to be read for changes when compiling.

-- code/datums/greyscale/_greyscale_config.dm > Adds our greyscales folder to the sanity check

 ## All Fulp files not contained within /fulp_modules/